SigmaEval/SigmaEval/README.md

 3.  **Simulating the User:** For each repetition, SigmaEval uses the `Given` (user's persona) and `When` (user's goal) clauses to prompt a **User Simulator LLM**.
 This LLM realistically simulates a user interacting with your application.
 The interaction can span multiple turns.
 4.  **Recording the Interaction:** The entire conversation between the User Simulator LLM and your AI application is recorded for judgment.
 5.  **Judging the Outcome:** A separate **Judge LLM** analyzes the recorded conversation against the pre-defined rubric.
-It assigns a score from 1-10 based on how well the AI application's behavior met the desired `outcome`.
+It assigns a score from 1-10 based on how well the AI application's behavior met the desired `expected_behavior`.

 **Phase 3: Statistical Analysis**